I am a little embarrassed to admit this to you, my genea-friends.

-I am researching without a plan.
-That is not a good thing.
+I am researching without a plan and that is not a good thing.

-I learned to stay off the rabbit trails by creating a genealogy research plan before I began my research.
+I’ve learned to stay off those “oh, so tempting” rabbit trails by creating a genealogy research plan BEFORE I began my research.

 Why You Want to Create a Genealogy Research Plan

 When I mention creating a research plan, your mind immediately went back to high school and those dreaded term papers and outlines.
 Let all that dread go, because a research plan will: